schillerandrew/todo-app/README.md

 > ## Problem Domain

-Refactor the To Do application (phase 3):
+To Do application (phase 4) -- Integrating with a live API:

-- Implement login, logout, role-based access and conditional rendering based on access:
-  - Users with `read` access can view the to-do list and summary/count
-  - Users with `update` access can also mark items as complete or incomplete
+- Connect to different endpoints for:
+  - creating an account (`/signup`)
+  - logging in with basic authorization (`/signin`),
+  - CRUD requests (`/todo`)

+Access is still role-based, with:

-  - Users with `create` access can also add new items to the list
+- users can view and add items
+- editors also can update item details
-  - Users with `delete` access can also remote items from the list
+- admins also can delete items from to-do list

 > ## UML